PageSpeed Optimization: all services from server to browser

 The Core Web Vitals are the benchmark by which Google evaluates the user experience of your website.
 Largest Contentful Paint measures how quickly the main content becomes visible.
 Interaction to Next Paint evaluates how responsively the page reacts to user input.
 Cumulative Layout Shift captures how stable the layout remains during loading.
 These three metrics have directly influenced Google search rankings since 2021 and form the foundation of our optimization strategy.

 Our Core Web Vitals optimization begins with the analysis of field and lab data.
-Field data from the Chrome User Experience Report shows how real users experience your website.
-Lab data from controlled measurement environments enables targeted troubleshooting.
+Field data from the Chrome User Experience Report shows how real users experience your website, while lab data from controlled measurement environments enables targeted troubleshooting.
 We analyze both data sources, identify the causes of poor scores and implement measures that are reflected in real user data.
-Typical optimizations include prioritizing main content for better LCP, reducing JavaScript execution time for better INP, and sizing media and embedded content for stable CLS.
 Detailed information about each Vital is available on our dedicated page.

 Server Performance and Infrastructure